AED 339bn

 International visitors (2024, DET)

-Dubai produces around USD $145 billion in emirate GDP, of which more than 95% is non-oil according to the Dubai Statistics Centre.
-The emirate anchors MENA financial services through the Dubai International Financial Centre (DIFC), concentrates regional real-estate capital in Business Bay and Downtown, hosts one of the five busiest cargo airports in the world at DXB, and serves as the GCC retail, hospitality and trade-show capital.
+Dubai's GDP reached AED 339.4 billion (Dubai Statistics Centre) across the first nine months of 2024, of which more than 90% is non-oil.
+The emirate anchors MENA financial services through the Dubai International Financial Centre (DIFC), concentrates regional real-estate capital in Business Bay and Downtown, hosts one of the busiest cargo airports in the world at DXB, and serves as a major GCC retail, hospitality and trade-show capital.
 For an English or Arabic search query with commercial intent across the wider Gulf, Dubai sits first or second in practically every vertical.

 What that scale means in practical SEO terms: Dubai commercial queries attract genuinely regional competition.
 A top-three position for "corporate lawyer DIFC", "property management Business Bay" or "family clinic Jumeirah" competes with well-resourced incumbents operating on pan-GCC retainer budgets.
 Competitive Dubai categories realistically start at USD $2,500/month in retainer spend and climb materially for DIFC-grade legal and finance.
 Entry-tier local retainers begin at USD $800/month for well-defined single-location service businesses.